 - Make double sure that foods are stored correct in the fridges/freezers and in the dry storage area

 Pro tip: Small undercounter fridges are the riskiest areas.
 Less space, busy areas, hidden away and difficult to check!

-- Make sure you know how to defrost foods safely, how to reheat foods correctly.
+Make sure you know how to defrost foods safely and how to reheat foods correctly.
 What to do when cooling foods down for another service.
 And training your staff to look out for potential cross contamination!